The Best Hiking & Backpacking Boots of 2021

 These Keen boots are the ideal choice if you are looking for tough backpacking boots that are waterproof and at the same time extremely breathable.
 They come at an affordable price and they are reasonably light which makes them suitable for backpacking trips.
 However, for more demanding rough terrains, you might want to check our other suggestions.Read more

-These boots from Keen offer great ankle protection in case of a slip or trip and also provides great traction to make sure you stay level footed while on your next hike.
+These boots from Keen offer great ankle protection in case of a slip or trip and also provide good traction to make sure you stay level footed while on your next hike.
 This is a very important boot feature, especially for those outdoors adventurers who like to hike on some tough terrain.

-These hiking boots from Keen waterproof which means if you hit a body of water during your hike you will be able to keep on trekking without discomfort.
+These are completely waterproof which means if you hit a body of water during your hike you will be able to keep on trekking without discomfort.

-The Keen Targhee 2 Waterproof Hiking Shoes have been routinely voted the best-value hiking shoes in 2016.
-The Targhee 2 Mid Hiking Boot is still fairly lightweight but provides better support than the Targhee 2 Hiking Shoe.
+The Keen Targhee 3 have been routinely voted the best-value hiking shoes in previous years.
+The Targhee 3 is still fairly lightweight but provides better support than the Targhee 2.
 Both the shoes and the boots are an excellent choice for you if you need extra room across the width and toe box of your boots.